ef1500/phonebrute/readme.md

 ## Features
 - Filter by Rate Center (use the -rC option)
 - Filter by Carrier (use the -c option)
+- Filter by State (use the -s option)
-- Output to a text file (use the -o option)
+- Output to a csv or json file (use the -o option)
 - Include contaminated Entries (use the -iC option)
 - Don't print to the terminal (use the -nP option)